oxinabox/DataDepsGenerators.jl/README.md

 After generating make sure to take a few minutes to check the code is code you are happy with.
 Make a few tweaks, and it should be good to go.

+An example of use [is in this blog-post](http://white.ucc.asn.au/2018/01/18/DataDeps.jl-Repeatabled-Data-Setup-for-Repeatable-Science.html#example-3-538-avenegers-comic-book-characters--datadepsgeneratorsjl)

 ## Usage